robweber/robweber.github.io/_posts/2022-02-25-epd-image-processing.md

 This is mostly a reminder for myself but perhaps could be useful for others in the same boat.
 In short, image processing is a pain.
 This is especially true when dealing with devices, like e-ink displays, that use limited color sets.
 Black and white conversions are fairly easy to deal with but as soon as you start adding multiple colors things can get tricky.

 Below are some of my notes on dealing with Tri-color Waveshare devices and how to process the images.
 For reference I'll be using code from my [omni-epd][omni-epd] project, which implements these image processing methods.
 The library used throughout is the excellent [Pillow image processing library][pillow].
+If you want to play with any of these methods I've written a [filter script][filter-gist] that can both filter an image based on a given palette, or save the colors separate as shown below.

 <!--more-->